Slovakia Entry Requirements

 Alcohol

-1 liter of spirits (over 22% alcohol) OR 2 liters of fortified wine/sparkling wine (max 22% alcohol); AND 4 liters of still wine; AND 16 liters of beer.
+1 liter of spirits over 22% or 2 liters of spirits under 22% plus 4 liters of wine and 16 liters of beer

 Tobacco